Jelenia Góra: 20th century

 After World War I, the town became part of the Prussian Province of Lower Silesia in 1919, and in 1922 became a separate city.
 On September 1, 1939, the day of the German invasion of Poland and the outbreak of World War II, Luftwaffe used the airport in Hirschberg to conduct air raids on Poland.
 In April 1940, the first transport of 2,000 Poles deported from Sosnowiec, Będzin and Olkusz for forced labor arrived to the city.
 In the city, the Germans organized 19 labor camps in which they imprisoned mainly Poles, Czechs, Frenchmen and Belgians, but also Luxembourgers, Russians, Ukrainians, Greeks, and Estonians, including women.
 They also established four prisoner-of-war camps: two for French, one for Jews from different countries and one for Soviets.
 French POWs organized a secret resistance movement and cooperated with Poles from other camps.
 There were also two subcamps of the Gross-Rosen concentration camp, whose prisoners were mostly Poles and Jews from various German-occupied countries, chiefly Poland, the Netherlands, Belgium and Hungary.
 In 1943 and 1944 there was a significant influx of Germans from the bombed German cities, and in 1944, after the crushing of the Warsaw Uprising, Poles deported from Warsaw were temporarily imprisoned there.
-When the Red Army captured the city, as a result of the influx of people in the last years of the war, there were 160,000 people in the city.